mooxiu/hack_language_assembler/README.md

 # hack_language_assembler
-A golang implementation of the assembler of hack machine language from the course [Build a Modern Computer from First Principles](https://www.coursera.org/learn/build-a-computer)
+A golang implementation of the assembler of hack machine language for the course [Build a Modern Computer from First Principles](https://www.coursera.org/learn/build-a-computer)